devJunyeong/devJunyeong/README.md

 I'm enjoy programming while having a cup of coffee. ☕️

 Big interest in Design Patterns and Refactoring.
-I'm Studying MVVM and ReactorKit, Tuist and Texture and Reactive programming. ⚙️
+I'm Studying MVP, MVVM and ReactorKit, Tuist and Texture and Reactive programming. ⚙️

 I'm interested in global service.